Spuyten Duyvil Books

 At the heart of O’Leary’s poetics is the conviction, buttressed by deep and learned immersion in the heady mysticism of the Greek Orthodox tradition, that the true function of litany in prayer, as in the poem, is to guide and direct the flow of attention, channeling its energies into spiritual awareness.
 The language of liturgy raises the cathedral of the poem, just as Sullivan raised the first skyscrapers in Chicago and “the antique Holy Spirit iridesced /& smote its new lumen through American fingers and eyes.”
 The wisdom of the ancient East puts down new roots in the brash dream of a republic of continual self-invention.
 Straddling history and spirit, these poems work an alchemical process until gold, finally, figures as both the crass fetish of mercantile exchange and the embodiment of divine transfiguration.

 The magnanimous economy of these poems, their repeated, indeed, insistent, gestures toward a life of inner largeness, in which the acknowledgement of “the gift of stars” marks the opening to a broader range of feeling and attunement, is a bold and risky one.
 At a time when the metaphysics of presence has been thoroughly trounced, it seems, by cultural materialism (and what is cultural materialism anyhow? only Marxism without the tears), they dare to affirm for poetic language a stage of action that is overpowering and mysterious.
-At the heart of their implicit critique of so much of today’s vapid vanguardism is something more radical by far than has been imagined by either the smart-alecks of the moribund NY School or the elite shock troops storming out of Buffalo, clutching their copies of the latest Bruce Andrews screed just as a previous generation clung to Mao’s Little Red Book.
+At the heart of their implicit critique of so much of today’s vapid vanguardism is something more radical by far than what has been imagined by either the smart-alecks of the moribund NY School or the indoctrinated cadres storming out of Buffalo.
 Namely, that the poem is a gateway to the mundus imaginalis.